SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ![](https://media.forgecdn.net/attachments/373/562/sticky_hopper_craft.png)
 Of course, it gives the empty Glass Bottle back!

-It is also possible to clean up a Sticky Hopper, just place a Ghast Tear on top of it.
+It is also possible to clean up a Sticky Hopper, just place a Snowball on top of it.
 ![](https://media.forgecdn.net/attachments/374/102/hopper_craft.png)
 *Didn't you know that snow cleans honey much better than a water bucket?
 The legend says that it is because the latter is not stackable!*